OrderAndCh4oS/drone-squadron-elite/README.md

 ## A Collectible NFT Game on the Tezos Blockchain

-The exclusive minted edition of Drone Squadron: Elite features a unique assortment of six randomly generated drone cards.
-Each card contains data that represents an autonomous drone, designed to engage in fierce combat against rival squadrons within the game.
-As each squad is distinctively varied, their performance on the battlefield will differ significantly, with certain squads potentially faring better than others during intense clashes.
+The exclusive minted edition of Drone Squadron: Elite.
+Each uniquely generated token features a squad of six randomly generated drones.
+Each drone has a unique set of stats and equipment, designed to engage in fierce combat against rival squadrons within the game.
+Each squad is distinctively varied, and their performance on the battlefield will differ significantly, only the most formidable squads to prevail over their adversaries.

 ### To get your squadron: